SheilaCastilho/DELA-Project/README.md

   - Second is plain text (.txt) format, containing the segment id, sentence, issue and explanation all in one line.
 Modifications and translation are not provided in this format.
 This format will allow for an automatic use of the corpus, for training or as a test suite.

+  -Folders:
+  --> EN_ID: contains the files with the corpus in English, with sentence ID, in txt format.
+Each file contains one domain.
+  --> PT-BR: contains the files with the corpus with the translation into PT-BR, with sentence ID, in txt format.
+Each file contains one domain.
+  --> Annotated: contains the files with the corpus in English annotated with the context-related issues, with sentence ID, in txt format.
+Each file contains one domain.
+  --> XLS: Contains a spreadsheet with the corpus and translation, with sentence ID, annotated and modifications performed int he source.
+Each tab is one domain.
+  --> Guides: contains the guidelines (In English) and the Decision Tree.

 Please, see publication for more details.

 Please, see guidelines for annotation and decision tree.